5 Things You Need to Know About Menopause

 5. Hormone theory

 While women might think menopause and all its negative side effects are simply their lot in life, medical experts believe something can be done to make that part of a woman’s life tolerable if not exceptional.
-Woods recommends Hormone therapy for aging that can lessen or reverse these menopausal symptoms.
+Woods recommends hormone replacement therapy for many women that can lessen or reverse these menopausal symptoms.
 Natural hormones, called bioidentical hormones derived from plants such as estrogen, testosterone, and progesterone, are normally produced in various glands throughout the body during the reproductive years, said Woods.
 These hormones regulate a wide range of bodily functions.
-After proper counseling, a physician may prescribe a customized treatment plan that could include hormone creams, hrt, lotions, injections, gels, or tablets.
+After proper counseling, a physician may prescribe a customized treatment plan that could include hormone creams, lotions, injections, gels, or tablets.

 “I have seen many women who had serious menopause symptoms that were reversed with proper hormone management.
 Unfortunately, there remains a lot of misinformation where women were taught hormones were the enemy, and that is simply not true,” said Woods.
 “We have the ability to put hormones back in a woman’s body safely.
 A woman should never have to hear the words ‘you are just getting older so deal with it,’ because there is something that can be done.”